Griffin Island (RuneQuest): Reception

 In the November 1987 edition of Space Gamer/Fantasy Gamer (Issue No. 80), Tim Robinson commented that "the game is an excellent buy if you play RuneQuest.
 It is useful to a GM who has a campaign established, or to the GM who wants to begin a campaign game using RuneQuest.
 Griffin Island has a good background, some excellent scenarios, and some new, interesting creatures.
 I recommend this supplement for anyone interested in some enjoyable role-playing."

 In Issue 5 of The Games Machine, John Woods believed that the original Griffin Mountain supplement had been "one of the best adventure packs ever for any system", so he was pleased to see the new edition.
 He heartily recommended Griffin Island, saying "Anyone who wants an FRP system with both realism and playability, and which can be readily adapted and expanded to fit in with almost any fantasy world, need look no further."
 He concluded, "Griffin Island is a bargain, a truly first-rate scenario pack for referees who are prepared to put in a little imaginative effort."

 In the September–October 1989 edition of Games International (Issue #9), John Scott admitted that he was nostalgic for the original Griffin Mountain, but he found the updated Griffin Island material as good, although he was "sorely vexed that Griffin Island is now non-Gloranthan."
 He concluded by giving Griffin Island an average rating of 3 out of 5, saying, "this is a good pack.
 Even if you still have the older pack, it might be worth checking this out."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "Removing the Gloranthan lore carves out the campaign's uniqueness, rendering it indistinct from other products of the period.
+Where Griffin Mountain feels cohesive and whole, Griffin Island feels disjointed and broken.
+It also takes itself a bit too seriously."
+Horvath concluded, "The reprint did one thing right, though ... [providing] a large, mostly blank, map of the island for the players to fill in as they explored, complete with (possibly erroneous) annotations from previous owners.
+It is the only exciting thing in the box."

+Awards

+In 1986, this adventure was a finalist for an H.G.
+Wells Awards.